quauab/ExifReader/README.md

 Worked a previous project, the program needed the ability to read a jpeg's metadata.
 I uploaded to Github as reference or possible Java library for others.

 <h2>Notes</h2>
-The ExifReader class reads a limited amount of tags - see ExifReader
+The ExifReader class contains methods that will search a jpeg's metadata based on a built-in tag list and it contains a search method that takes a specified tag list array.